Review | I downloaded America’s first coronavirus exposure app. You should too.

 “It’s one of the reasons our system doesn’t say, ‘You have been exposed.’
 It says, ‘You have likely been exposed,’” he said.

 There are society-wide concerns, too.
-Some security experts say, in theory, a hacker could sow discord — or even mess up election day — by hijacking Bluetooth signals and sending out a whole bunch of false alerts.
+Some security experts say, in theory, a hacker could sow discord — or even mess up Election Day — by hijacking Bluetooth signals and sending out a whole bunch of false alerts.

 Virginia’s system combats hackers by permitting only state health department workers to hand out the codes needed to unlock a positive diagnosis in the app.
 If someone types in too many unlock codes, or the system gets too many codes at once, it shuts down.